When Life Changes — Even the Good Kind — It Can Be a Lot to Navigate Alone

 Therapy isn’t just for crisis.
 It’s for those moments when life asks you to become someone slightly different — and you want support in figuring out who that person is.
 These transitions also can bring about anxiety and worry that just won’t go away.

-Serving San Diego, Los Angeles, Orange County, the Bay Area – All of California
+Online Therapy Serving San Diego, Los Angeles, Orange County, the SF Bay Area – All of California

-I offer secure telehealth sessions to clients throughout California, including San Diego, Los Angeles, Orange County and the Bay Area.
+I offer secure telehealth sessions to clients throughout California.
 Online therapy makes it easy to access support during life’s busiest and most demanding moments — from wherever you are.

 Frequently Asked Questions About Life Transitions Therapy